 A Very Fine Antique Buginese Keris

 The Buginese type keris is one of the oldest known in Indonesia, The hippo ivory hilts were imported by Buginese sailors in Africa before the 15th century as described in Robert Dick Read’s Penjelajah Bahari.
+This example dates from the 19th century, the blade is likely older.

 A very fine Buginese keris from Celebes (Sulawesi).
 Mounted with an hippopotumus-ivory hilt and a 13 luk blade.
 The forte has a stylistic Telahleh gadjah and a Djenkot (beard) The pamor is well visable.
 This keris was made for a man who was skilled in leadership regarding to the blade.
 The mendak is made of brass and hand chiseled.
 The scabbard has two sheets of silvered brass with engraved floral motives.